-Having your own website has become a very common thing in any kind of business.
+Having your own website on the internet has become a very common thing in any kind of business.
 But one should be careful not to fall for overly expensive web development options, since building a website today can be really cost-effective.
 There are many factors that highly affect the cost of a website.
 For instance, you need to get a domain name, you need to set aside a budget for a web designer in case you want a very specific type of design, and you need monthly maintenance after your website goes live.
 While these are costs that come on top, the main cost typically comes down to building the website, and there are many ways to do so.

 For example, if you don’t mind a bit of work, you can go with an open source framework, like WordPress, which may be better and cheaper to develop for a bespoke solution.
 Especially when a website requires too much customization or when a standard solution does not support the company’s requirements.

 Regardless of what framework you choose, you should estimate all the associated costs before starting a website project.
 That is why we made a brief analysis of what can affect the cost of your website, presenting 3 things to save your budget when discovering, planning and designing a website.

 1. Purpose and Target group

 Everything starts with research, and a new website is no exception.
 The first thing is to analyze the market, your users, competitors, and business.
 Secondly, what is the purpose of your new website?
 Is it going to be a brochure type website, more complex community and publishing site or an e-commerce site?
 Define your objectives and focus on problems that the website will solve, after developing one.
 Will it help you to meet your expectations and your visitors’ needs?

 Your research helps you to plan your website strategically and ensure that it’s aligned with both your potential customers’ needs and business objectives.
 Furthermore, you should also clarify what actions users need to take on the website.
 These actions are usually in line with your business objectives.
 So whether users find what they are looking for, the website meets its purpose.